Configure the Call Quality Test and Parameter Settings for Patients

 Approaches to configure guest entry

-One of the biggest impactors on the quality of a call is the network conditions of each of the participants in the call, where factors such as the amount of bandwidth, latency, packet loss, and jitter all contribute to the quality of the connection.
-Also, sometimes you can see repeat issues with devices or bandwidth affecting the calls in your clinic.
+One of the biggest impactors on the quality of a video call is the network conditions of each participant in the call, where factors such as the amount of bandwidth, latency, packet loss, and jitter all contribute to the quality of the connection.
+Issues with these attributes can lead to issues with your video calls.

 To address these problems, Coviu offers two approaches to configure the entry of a guest participant into a video call:

-1. Connection check behaviour: Coviu can check the participant's network and device quality as they are entering their details before joining a video consultation.
+1. Connection check behaviour: Coviu can check the guest participants' network and device quality as they enter their details before joining a video call.

 Where to set up these configurations